kagzouli/StationDemoProject/README.md

 # TrafficStation integration

 I use maven for java sources and npm for Angular source.
-I also use a jenkins container to build all the tasks.
+I also use a Jenkins container to build all the tasks.
 I create 5 tasks :

    - Build the project, generate docker images and push them in the regular or a custom docker registry